 A Kentucky bluegrass lawn showing symptoms of necrotic ring spot.
 H. F. Schwartz, Colorado State University, Bugwood.org

 Symptoms of red thread on bluegrass (Poa spp).
 M. A. Hansen, VPISU, Bugwood.org

 Snow mold (Typhula spp.) on turfgrass.
 W. M. Brown, Jr., Bugwood.org.

 Wheat stem rust.
 L. Miller, University of Missouri, Bugwood.org

 Several fungal diseases attack lawn grasses.
 Following is a short description of the most common diseases to help you sort out which one may be causing your problem.
 The diseases have been categorized as patches (cause dead spots or patches in the lawn), rings (cause rings of dead or affected grass), or leaf blight (affect individual blades of grass, often over a wide area and no distinct patch or ring pattern may be noticeable).
 Since most grass diseases affect leaves, patches, and rings describe certain diseases in more advanced stages of development.

 Result in Dead Spots or Patches

 BROWN PATCH (Rhizoctonia solani) Round patches of turf up to several feet in diameter appear watersoaked and eventually turn brown.
-Dark gray smoke ring is sometimes visible on lower mowed turf.
+The dark gray smoke ring is sometimes visible on lower-mowed turf.

 DOLLAR SPOT (Moellerodiscus spp. & Lanzia spp. or Sclerotinia homeocarpa) Rounded, straw-colored, slightly sunken patches up to 2 inches in diameter on bentgrass greens, 4–6 inches in diameter on other lawns.
 Spots have a reddish margin and expand until they girdle the leaf blade.
 Cottony mycelium may be evident in the morning growing over dead tissue.